 Well, life doesn’t quite work that way, does it?
 Most of us will still get hungry or start to feel a bit droopy between meals, and it’s completely fine to grab a snack.

-Based on what we know about healthy energy foods, there are plenty of options for healthy, energy-boosting snacks.
+Based on what we know about healthy foods, there are plenty of options for healthy, energy-boosting snacks.